ubccr/hpc-toolset-tutorial/docs/acknowledgments.md

 This tutorial was first presented at the PRACTICE AND EXPERIENCE IN ADVANCED RESEARCH COMPUTING 2020 Virtual Conference (PEARC20) - https://pearc.acm.org/pearc20/

 A condensed version of this tutorial will be presented at [Gateways 2020](https://sciencegateways.org/web/gateways2020)

+An updated version of this tutorial was presented at the PRACTICE AND EXPERIENCE IN ADVANCED RESEARCH COMPUTING 2021 Virtual Conference (PEARC21) - https://pearc.acm.org/pearc21/

 #### Container Development